The initial decision was made to be a multi-functional, commuter tote bag, which evolved over time.

 Paper Prototype I Main Bag

-Paper Prototype I Small Bag
+Paper Prototype I Mini Bag

 Paper Prototype II Front